nuke-haus/mapnuke/README.md

 MapNuke now allows you to add your own custom art styles.
 The sprites and materials used by the map generator are dictated by the art style.
 Here's a step by step guide for adding your own art style.

 1. Install Unity Hub and fork this repository using SourceTree or something similar.
-Download the version of unity required by this repository then open the unity project.
+Download the version of unity required by this repository (2019.2.11f1) then open the unity project.

+⚠ __Make sure you're using Unity 2019.2.11f1.
+Older or newer versions of Unity will not be compatible with this project!__ ⚠

 2. Create the folders you'd like to store your art assets in.
 For example, the default art assets are stored in _Gfx/MapArt/Default_.
 Your folder will be named something like _Gfx/MapArt/MyArtStyle_.

 ![Step 2](https://cdn.discordapp.com/attachments/404681432238391307/767117175877402654/d2.png)